 It may sound like a cliché, but any time of the year to visit Rome is fantastic, since the temperatures are very bearable and each season has its charm.
-Can you imagine seeing the Colosseum snowed?
-Well, although it is not usual, it has sometimes been dyed white.
+Can you imagine seeing the Colosseum covered in snow?
+Well, although it is not usual, it has been dyed white on occasion.

 During the summer in Rome, the heat can play a trick on us.
 Temperatures are very high and sometimes very stifling.
-However, you can take the opportunity to enjoy the Tiber Island and its open-air cinema, the turquoise water beaches in the surroundings or take a dip in the Colli Albani lake, where you will have as a neighbor in his summer residence nothing less than...
+However, you can take the opportunity to enjoy the Tiber Island and its open-air cinema, the turquoise water beaches in the surroundings or take a dip in the Colli Albani Lake, where you will have as a neighbor in his summer residence none other than...
 Pope Francis!

-If you are not afraid of the cold and rain, visiting Rome in winter is a good idea because Christmas is magical and you will be able to enjoy its fairytale Christmas markets.
-On the other hand, January in Rome and February in Rome is low season and there is little tourism, so you will have the tourist attractions all to yourself - like a king!
+If you are not afraid of the cold and rain, visiting Rome in winter is a good idea because Christmas is magical and you can enjoy its fairytale Christmas markets.
+On the other hand, January in Rome and February in Rome is low season and there is little tourism, so you will have the tourist attractions all to yourself.
+Like a king!

 There's a book for every traveler.
 And every traveler has their own tricks to save money on their getaways.
 My advice is that when you go to buy the flight to visit Rome, compare the price in a search engine where you can select the cheapest month, check which is the cheapest return and choose the best non-stop flight.